boblu/simpic/README.markdown

 [Demo site](http://demo-simpic.jiaeil.com)

-admin Password= jiaeil
+try admin to see the backoffice: Password= jiaeil

-guest Password= guest1
+try authenticated user to see time limit function: Password= guest1

 ##What is it?##